helpll/helplinedustry/README.md

 add turret tiers (starts at Mk I) (ex.
 Javelin Mk II or Accost Mk VI) (Mk I Done) (Mk II Done) (do Mk III (3/4))
 wacky higher tier end game materials
 give steam and hyper steel and stuff a use
+create sector "Operation: Balls" for ithkuilia (do the rest later)
 more bosses
 add some more air units
 steel mill and other crafters (mostly done for earlygame-midgame)